 - Camera: Photography-savvy birders can easily capture multiple images of these birds that can be compared for identification details.
 The camera should have a high optical zoom to capture close images of birds with adequate detail, and burst photo modes can quickly take multiple photos even if the bird is in motion.
 Fast shutter speeds will also keep images sharp so critical details are not blurred.

-- Field Guides: To identify flycatchers, it is best to have multiple guides to study.
+- Field Guides: To identify flycatchers, it is best to have multiple field guides to study.
 Different guides allow birders to cross-reference multiple experts against their own observations to reach a conclusion about a bird's identity.
-Having both photography-based and illustration-based field guides can be useful, and guides should also discuss juvenile plumages, range maps and other helpful information.
+Having both photography-based and illustration-based field guides can be useful, and guides should also discuss juvenile plumages, range maps, and other helpful information.

 - Recordings: Because many flycatchers have similar plumage but distinctive voices, it is useful for birders to study recordings of flycatcher songs and calls.
 Studying the sounds these birds make in different locations can help birders get more familiar with all the different tones, tempos, and qualities of their voices for easier birding by ear.

 - Patience: While simply being patient won't help make flycatcher identifications easier, birders need to be patient while waiting for the best views that can help them feel confident about which bird is which.
-There may be many sightings that go unconfirmed, but a patient birder will persevere in sharpening their skills and eventually identifying these birds with ease.
+There may be many sightings that go unconfirmed, but a patient birder will persevere in sharpening their skills and will eventually identify these birds with ease.

 Identifying Flycatchers by Sight

-While some flycatchers, such as the vermilion flycatcher or scissor-tailed flycatcher, are amazingly distinct and instantly recognizable, many others, such as the eastern phoebe, are far less bold.
+While some flycatchers, such as the boldly-colored vermilion flycatcher or the elegant scissor-tailed flycatcher, are amazingly distinct and instantly recognizable, many others, such as the eastern phoebe, are far less obvious.
 Careful observation can help distinguish these birds, however, if birders know what field marks to look for.
-When watching flycatchers, check…
+When watching flycatchers, check:

 - Size: How large is the bird?
 How does its size compare to its surroundings or other, more familiar birds?
 What are the proportions of the tail, head, and wingspan?